cheneyuwu/rlfd/README.md

     pip install -e <root>/Package/td3fd
     ```
     In terms of Tensorflow, `td3dfd` requires `tensorflow==1.15.0` and `tensorflow_probability==0.7.0`. \
-    Also refer to [OpenAI Gym](https://github.com/openai/gym) for more information.
-3. Source the setup script at root directory, this script just defines some environment variables for the logging.
+3. Source the setup script at root directory, this script just defines some environment variables for logging.
     ```
     source <root>/setup.py
     ```